davidkel/fabric-chaos-testing/README.md

 Note that currently the endorsement policy is fixed to an explicit endorsement policy of a majority

 ## bring up the client
-In client
+Make sure you are using Node 14 or higher LTS release In client
 - npm install
 - copy .sample-env to .env